 Navy Pier is a must do if you are visiting Chicago with toddlers or kids.
 Fun attractions include a large Ferris wheel (click here to purchase a fast pass ticket and skip the long line), rides and games, restaurants, shops and the Chicago Children’s Museum.

 If you are visiting Navy Pier on a Wednesday and Saturday, stay for the free fireworks show at night.

 Navy Pier is also the starting point for many boat rides and lake cruises.

 A great Chicago activity in the summer is listening to free concerts at the Jay Pritzker Pavilion in Millennium Park.

-The Millennium Park Summer Music Series (Mondays from 6:30–8:30pm) will feature a wide variety of genre-defying music from established and emerging artists.
+The Millennium Park Summer Music Series (Mondays and Thursdays from 6:30–8:30pm until August 18) will feature a wide variety of music from established and emerging artists.